 By Air, all tourists land at Mulika Lodge Airport in Meru National Park.
 If not that, you can land at Kiina Airstrip, this airstrip is just one hour from Wilson Airport.

 This is the best way to appreciate all that Meru has to offer.
 You can either do a morning, evening or night game drive.
 A full day drive to the southern part of the Park rewards a lot.
 You are most likely to have close encounters with several wild animals in the Park.

-Animals to see include large herds of buffalo, large prides of lions, duiker, dik dik, lesser Kudu, elephants, cheetah, black rhino, leopards, zebras, gazelle, Oryx and some aquatic species like crocodiles, hippo and water birds.
+Animals to see include large herds of buffalo, large pride of lions, duiker, dik-dik, lesser Kudu, elephants, cheetah, black rhino, leopards, zebras, gazelle, Oryx and some aquatic species like crocodiles, hippo, and water birds.

 Joy Adams and Husband Gorge Adams contributed much towards restoring Meru National Park.
 These conservationists were the first explorers to visit Meru National Park.
 Joy Adams raised Elsa the Lioness who died in 1961 and later also Joy Adams was murdered in 1980.
 Their home and burial site are a great attraction in the Park.

 This is for lovers of culture, it is one of the most fascinating experiences in the park.
 You will learn about the way of life and explore the rich and ancient culture of the Ameru people.
 These people are traditional farmers who mainly depend on subsistence farming of crops like sorghum, millet, maize, beans, fruits and cabbages.
 One of the tribes to associate with are the Tharaka, these people will invite you into their distinctive roundhouses where you will meet women dressed in leather skirts and long aprons along with men dressed in animal skin cloaks.